apache/druid/docs/ingestion/native-batch.md

 #### Replacing or appending data
 By default, batch ingestion replaces all data in the intervals in your `granularitySpec`' for any segment that it writes to.
 If you want to add to the segment instead, set the `appendToExisting` flag in the `ioConfig`.
 Batch ingestion only replaces data in segments where it actively adds data.
 If there are segments in the intervals for your `granularitySpec` that have do not have data from a task, they remain unchanged.
 If any existing segments partially overlap with the intervals in the `granularitySpec`, the portion of those segments outside the interval for the new spec remain visible.

-#### Dropping existing segments
+#### Fully replacing existing segments using tombstones
-You can set `dropExisting` flag in the `ioConfig` to true if you want the ingestion task to drop all existing segments that start and end within the intervals for your `granularitySpec`.
+You can set `dropExisting` flag in the `ioConfig` to true if you want the ingestion task to replace all existing segments that start and end within the intervals for your `granularitySpec`.
 This applies whether or not the new data covers all existing segments. `dropExisting` only applies when `appendToExisting` is false and the  `granularitySpec` contains an `interval`.
-WARNING: this functionality is still in beta and can result in temporary data unavailability for data within the specified `interval`.
+WARNING: this functionality is still in beta.

 The following examples demonstrate when to set the `dropExisting` property to true in the `ioConfig`:

 Consider an existing segment with an interval of 2020-01-01 to 2021-01-01 and `YEAR` `segmentGranularity`.
 You want to overwrite the whole interval of 2020-01-01 to 2021-01-01 with new data using the finer segmentGranularity of `MONTH`.
 If the replacement data does not have a record within every months from 2020-01-01 to 2021-01-01 Druid cannot drop the original `YEAR` segment even if it does include all the replacement data.
-Set `dropExisting` to true in this case to drop the original segment at `YEAR` `segmentGranularity` since you no longer need it.<br><br>
+Set `dropExisting` to true in this case to replace the original segment at `YEAR` `segmentGranularity` since you no longer need it.<br><br>
 Imagine you want to re-ingest or overwrite a datasource and the new data does not contain some time intervals that exist in the datasource.
 For example, a datasource contains the following data at `MONTH` segmentGranularity:
 - **January**: 1 record
 - **February**: 10 records